Toaster-Oven-Lovin/toaster-oven-lovin.github.io/index.md

 * Too much options at the top of the page, incorporate buttons to their respective pages instead
 * Front page looks welcoming
-* A map or link to google maps can help students figure out how to get to the stores
+* A map or link to google maps can help students figure out how to get to the stores *Add numbers for the steps to make it clearer